daniel5151/blog/content/post/wideNES.md

 If PPUSCROLL unexpectedly jumps up to ~256, that typically indicates that the player character moved left/up a screen, whereas if it unexpectedly jumps down to ~0, that typically indicates that the player moved right/down a screen.

-While this heuristic might seem simple ---and it is--- it actually works great!
+While this heuristic might seem simple, it actually works great!

-After implementing the heuristic, _Super Mario Bros._, _Metroid_, and many other games worked near-perfectly!
+After implementing the heuristic, _Super Mario Bros._, _Metroid_, and many other games worked near-perfectly.

 I was excited, so I went ahead and loaded up another NES classic, _Super Mario Bros.
 3_....